While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 I have been painting and drawing since I am a kid.
 I grew up doing that.

-I was very bad at drawing and Marguerite was a genius.
+I was very bad at drawing and looking at Marguerite’s drawings I felt she was a genius.
 I was passionate with her works.
 Regarding art I feel as the Egyptians.
-In their world they did not make any differences between « things » and « words ».
-For them the drawing of the « thing » was « the thing ».
+In their world they did not make any differences between the « thing » and the « word ».
+For them the drawing was « the thing ».
 I am a bit like that.
 When I printed my first tee-shirt with a beautiful girl Marguerite draw for me it was as if she introduced me with a beautiful girl.
 I was proud to carry it and I felt I was different.
-I felt I was wearing something special and personal not a fake commercial common graphism.
+I felt I was wearing something special and personal not a fake commercial and common graphic

 If you could capture the essence of G.Kero in one sentence, how would you describe it?